teletobbie/rust-arduino-blinky/README.md

 ![image](rust-arduino-blinky.png)

-**Note:** tinkercad does not have the TM1638 module available, so the display is not shown in the diagram.
+**Note:** tinkercad does not have the TM1638 module available, so I added a 7-segment display to represent the TM1638 display.

 [`avr-hal` README]: https://github.com/Rahix/avr-hal#readme
 [`ravedude`]: https://crates.io/crates/ravedude